scottvr/phart/docs/GHM-LATEX.md

 run_len = max(4, int(math.ceil((j - i) * _TILDE_SPACE_RATIO)))
 ```

 Yeah.
-Its just the ratio describfing the width of the whitespace for each tilde character that coerces the LateX renderer behind the **mathjax/ghfm** backend system to actually predictably spit out space characters and respect them (_so long as they are surrounded by **sentinal dots**._) It seems fitting somehow that then I'd paste some straightforward text into a fenced block designed to display it just right, and I'd end up getting properly typeset and typeset-as-math **nonsense** out of it.
+Its just the ratio describfing the width of the whitespace for each tilde character that coerces the LateX renderer behind the **mathjax/ghfm** backend system to actually predictably spit out space characters and respect them (_so long as they are surrounded by **sentinal dots**._) It seems fitting somehow that then I'd paste some straightforward text into a fenced block designed to display it just right, and I'd end up getting properly typeset-as-math **nonsense** out of it.
 I had to work _so hard_ for the _nonsense **I wanted**_.
 That is clearly some sort of _ironic coincidence_.

 ### I AM _IRONIC_ MAN